 Only after the welcome does Shinji see the sorry state of Misato's apartment: beer cans, trash bags, and half-eaten food sits on nearly every flat surface.
 He opens the refrigerator to find TV dinners and beer.
 Shinji, concerned about the lifestyle Misato seems to lead, wonders what he has gotten himself into.
 He notices another, larger refrigerator, and asks Misato about it — but her absent-minded answer ("Ah, don't mind that.
 He's probably still sleeping.") doesn't really answer Shinji's query.

 As the two of them sit down for what amounts to dinner in her home, Misato opens a beer and completely drops her professional attitude.
 She berates Shinji for his withdrawn attitude, then tells him that he's fine the way he is, which only furthers the boy's confusion.
 After distributing house chores via rock-paper-scissors (with Shinji losing more than winning), Misato suggests Shinji should take a bath to relax a bit.
-Inside the bathroom, Shinji is surprised by a penguin...which causes him to panic, run into the kitchen completely naked, and babble about the thing he saw in the bathroom.
+Inside the bathroom, Shinji is surprised when he suddenly happens upon a strange looking penguin...which causes him to panic, run into the kitchen completely naked, and babble about the thing he saw in the bathroom.
 As the penguin waddles past Shinji, Misato introduces the creature as Pen-Pen, the third occupant of the apartment.
 Shinji can only stand dumbfounded as he watches Pen-Pen move through the room and enter the large refrigerator, which looks like a miniature apartment on the inside.
 Misato turns back to Shinji and tells him that he should really consider putting on some pants.
 When Shinji realizes he doesn't have any clothes on, he blushes all over and retreats to the bathroom.
 This prompts Misato to wonder if she's acting too flamboyant.